-We have information systems in place to support each of our business functions, using an IBM i Series as the computer platform.
-We purchased our enterprise software from Island Pacific, a primary software provider to the retail industry.
-This software supports the following business functions: purchasing, purchase order management, price and markdown management, merchandise allocation, general ledger, accounts payable and sales audit.
-Our distribution center in Darlington is supported by software from Manhattan Associates which was installed in early 2009.
+We have information systems in place to support our core business functions, using an IBM iSeries as the computer platform, with enterprise software from Island Pacific, a software provider to the retail industry.
+This software supports purchasing, purchase order management, price and markdown management, merchandise allocation, general ledger, accounts payable and sales audit.
+Our distribution center in Darlington is supported by software from Manhattan Associates which was installed in early 2009, and such warehouse management software will also be used in the new Roland distribution center.